leesahanders/quarto-for-reproducible-reporting-demo/README.md

 getwd()
 ```

-Each piece of content was also made it's own project, so we can use that to walk into each one to update the `renv.lock` and `manifest.json` instead.
+Each piece of content was also made its own project, so we can use that to walk into each one to update the `renv.lock` and `manifest.json` instead.

 ## Github actions